-- 1. Q. Do all officials have the same disclosure requirements for Form 700 reporting? - A. No. The majority of individuals that file the Form 700 must do so by following the rules set forth in their agency's conflict of interest code ("designated employees").
+- 1. Q. Do officials have to complete all schedules of the Form 700? - A. Not necessarily.
+The majority of individuals who file the Form 700 must do so by following the rules set forth in their agency's conflict of interest code ("designated employees").
 Before completing the Form 700, an official should be familiar with the disclosure category for his or her position.
 For example, since job duties differ from agency to agency and even unit to unit within the same agency, an analyst for one agency, or unit of that agency, may not have the same reporting requirements as an analyst from another agency, or even another unit of the same agency.
+Designated employees should obtain a copy of their agency's conflict of interest code from the agency.

-Officials listed in Government Code Section 87200 (e.g., boards of supervisors, city council members, planning commissioners, elected state officials, etc.) must report all sources of gifts, as well as sources of income, and investments and business positions in business entities, doing business within, and real property interests located within, their agency's jurisdiction.
-For local officials, real property located within 2 miles of the boundaries of the jurisdiction or any real property that the agency has an interest in is deemed to be "within the jurisdiction."
+Officials listed in Government Code Section 87200 (e.g., boards of supervisors, city council members, planning commissioners, elected state officials, etc.) must report investments, business positions, and sources of income, including receipt of gifts, loans, and travel payments, from sources located in or doing business in their agency's jurisdiction.
+All interests in real property within the agency's jurisdiction must also be reported.
+For local officials, real property located within two2 miles of the boundaries of the jurisdiction or any real property that the agency has an interest in is deemed to be "within the jurisdiction."